jypma/modsynth/DuinoRack/README.md

 - 1 menu input: Select wave shape
 - 1 CV output
 - optional: 1 CV output for extra wave, or 90 degrees offset wave
+- toggle unipolar / bipolar

 Hints [here](https://github.com/robertgallup/arduino-DualLFO).
 Need to check quality of the waveform using the MCP4822.

+## LFO ADSR

+Combine the two, applying the envelope to the LFO
+- With reset on gate, or free-running
+- Toggle unipolar / bipolar

 ## Pulse